European Court Says CBD Is Not A Narcotic: Paving The Way For The CBD Industry In Europe

 This favorable ruling, stating that CBD is not a drug now paves the way for the legal sale, production, and consumption of CBD products in the European Union.

 What Does This Mean For France?

-The judges found that Frane's ban on marketing CBD effectively imported a restriction of imports which is prohibited under EU law between member states.
+The judges found that France's ban on marketing CBD effectively imported a restriction of imports which is prohibited under EU law between member states.
 However, it is important to note that the court did state that CBD still could be banned in France on the grounds of public interest.

-In order to do this judges stated that the French court must assess available scientific data on the safety and efficacy of CBD use and prove that it is a real risk to public health.
+In order to do this judges stated that the French court must assess available scientific data on the safety and efficacy of CBD use and prove that it is a real risk to one's well-being.
 This is highly unlikely to happen, as the World Health Organization has already stated that CBD exhibits no effects indicative of any abuse or dependence potential and generally well tolerated with a good safety profile.

 At this time it would be safe to conclude that CBD will become more readily available in France going forward.

 What does this mean for the European CBD industry?

 This landmark ruling deals a severe blow to efforts by some EU countries to limit the sale of CBD.
 While simultaneously giving the CBD industry in Europe a massive boost.
 At this time many products sold in the EU are in a legal grey area and this landmark ruling will start to bring them into legal marketplaces throughout the European Marketplace.